 Having reviewed the criteria outlined by PwC, the following criteria are presented for consideration of Council regarding the opening of a new presence in an area where a gap has been identified:

-Relevance – the proposed new location should improve ITU's ability to generate impact across several countries.
-At least half of the countries should have demonstratable need for support from ITU (as measured by ITU statistics) in at least 3 of the following areas:
+Relevance – The proposed new location should improve ITU's ability to generate impact across several countries.
+At least some of the countries should have a demonstratable need for ITU support in relation to the ITU’s Strategic Plan and the WTDC Action Plan.

-Affordability – have not met mobile/broadband affordability targets (2% GNI)

-Digital regulation maturity below G3

-Infrastructure coverage -

-Mobile – Population covered by at least 3G mobile < 100%

-Broadband – Population within 10 km of OFTN < 50%

-Statistics gaps – inability to collect internationally harmonized ICT statistics

-Demonstrated need for Digital Skills Capacity Building

-Cybersecurity: GCI score < 50

-Exclusivity – the suggested location does not duplicate any existing presence at sub-regional level.
+Exclusivity – The suggested location does not duplicate any existing presence at sub-regional level.

 Feasibility – Sufficient resources can be secured to establish the office and support a minimum critical mass of technical skills for an extended period, and the host country has the resources and commitment to meet the obligations required to host an ITU office.